jmsquires21/Bird-Classifications/README.md

 ## Background & Overview

 In recent years, image classification has become an integral aspect of machine learning.
-Within computer vision, there are focuses on image classification, localization, image segmentation, and object detection.
-Among these areas, image classification is generally regarded as the most fundamental piece of digital image analysis.
+Within computer vision, there are 4 primary areas: image classification, localization, segmentation, and object detection.
+Among these areas, image classification is generally regarded as the most fundamental component of digital image analysis.
 Although image classification can be approached by both supervised and unsupervised learning methods, deep learning has emerged as the leader in image classification.
-In particular, the use of neural networks, specifically convolutional neural networks have become the go-to practice in this area.
+In particular, the use of neural networks, specifically convolutional neural networks has become the leading practice in this area.

 Image classification has many use cases in technology and in our daily lives.
-Whether it's identifying a stop sign for self-driving cars, medical image analysis, or identifying you and your friends in a tagged photo on social media, the applications for computer vision are abundant.
-Despite the obvious testament to technology, can we use computer vision and image classification to promote protection of the environment and deepen the appreciation for natural life around us?
+Whether it's identifying a stop sign for self-driving cars, medical image analysis, or identifying friends in a tagged photo on social media, the applications for computer vision are abundant.
+Despite the clear testament to technology, can we use computer vision and image classification to promote protection of the environment and deepen the appreciation for nature around us?

 ## Problem Statement